webcaetano/holo-game-avatar/README.md

 # Holo game avatar

-Game demo made during Brazil Hackathon in May 2018.
+Game demo made during Holochain Brazil Hackathon in May 2018.
 Following the HoloWorld tutorial.

 And Holochain is used as a database.